 Internal Application Requirements (all in PDF format unless otherwise noted)

 - Proposal Category (1) Medical Research or 2) Science and Engineering)

-- Concept Paper (1 page, 12 point font, 1 inch margins, Microsoft Word format)
+- Concept Paper (use this template; 1 page, 12 point font, 1 inch margins, Microsoft Word format)

 - The concept paper should include: (a) an overview of the proposed project emphasizing any unique aspects and pilot studies (indicate area of emphasis for project – medical research or science and engineering research); (b) a description of the methodologies and key personnel; (c) a brief justification of the need for Keck Foundation support (why traditional support from federal sponsors cannot be obtained); and (d) an estimated budget broken down, if possible, by major areas, e.g., personnel, equipment, consumable supplies, etc. (budgets can be rough approximations at this stage).